Southwold Lighthouse stands in the middle of the historic resort of Southwold, in the heart of the beautiful Suffolk Heritage Coast.

 The lighthouse is now monitored and controlled from Trinity House’s Planning Centre in Harwich, Essex.

-Tours of Southwold Lighthouse are organised by Southwold Millennium Foundation under licence from the Corporation of Trinity House.
+Tours of Southwold Lighthouse are organised by Adnams under licence from the Corporation of Trinity House.
 Book your guided tour today, for your chance to experience first-hand some of the Sunrise Coasts’ famous maritime history.